Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/README.md

 - Added Set FPS
 - Added Auto Focus
 - Added Force Focus
-- Added Credits & Set Menu scale in Settings
+- Added Set Menu scale in Settings

 ## Installation Insructions
 - Get [TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo), or any UserScript manager, but TamperMonkey is recommended.
 If you're not on chrome, then you can search for other userscript managers for your browser.